MJ10/BioSeq-GFN-AL/README.md

 This repo contains code for the paper [Biological Sequence Design with GFlowNets](http://arxiv.org/abs/2203.04115).

 The code has been extracted from an internal repository of the Mila Molecule Discovery project with some changes, so the hyperparameters might vary.
-Original commits are lost here, but the credit goes to [@MJ10](https://github.com/MJ10) and [@bengioe](https://github.com/bengioe).
+Original commits are lost here, but the credit goes to [@MJ10](https://github.com/MJ10) and [@bengioe](https://github.com/bengioe). **There are some stability issues in training for the GFP task with this repo.**

 ## Setup
 The code has been tested with Python 3.7 with CUDA 10.2 and CUDNN 8.0.